umeboshi2/freelawmachine/README.md

 * [Packer 0.8.x](https://packer.io/downloads.html)
 * [Virtualbox 5.x](https://www.virtualbox.org/)

+And a network connection since the VM will need to pull down packages.

 ## Usage
 Here's how to crank out a box if you've got the Requirements above.